-- 16. We appreciate the ability for contractors to continue operating the CIS where they chose to do so.
-However, there will also be businesses who have not yet exceeded the thresholds and who would prefer for operational reasons to opt in to the CIS before they are obliged to do so by statute (eg, because of concerns of the length of time it may take HMRC to process a CIS registration, particularly for offshore entities).
-It appears this is not possible under the legislation as drafted. - 17.
-We suggest any business should be able to elect to operate the CIS, not just those who once exceeded the threshold. - 18.
-As above, the draft legislation is unclear as to how a contractor would 'elect' for the condition to be no longer met. - 19.
-We consider that the election should be an explicit act by a deemed contractor. - 20.
-In addition, the draft legislation seems to imply that once a contractor has elected to continue to operate the CIS after they no longer exceeded the threshold, the only way to then exit the CIS is if the business was 'not expected to make any further expenditure on construction operations.' - 21.
-In line with our comments regarding amended s59(3), this would appear to capture all construction operations, including very minor expenditure. - 22.
-Again we therefore favour different wording such as '...if a person is not expected to incur more than £3m in the next 12 months on construction operations...'.
-Alternatively, a de minimis threshold could apply.
+- 15. We appreciate the ability for contractors to continue operating the CIS where they chose to do so.
+However, there will also be businesses who have not yet exceeded the thresholds and who would prefer for operational reasons to opt in to the CIS before they are obliged to do so by statute (e.g., because of concerns of the length of time it may take HMRC to process a CIS registration, particularly for offshore entities).
+It appears this is not possible under the legislation as drafted. - 16.
+We suggest any business undertaking construction operations should be able to elect to operate the CIS, not just those who once exceeded the threshold.